What’s your boat’s REAL fuel capacity? And from that, how do you calculate your boat fuel range?

 Wow.
-That’s over a third less fuel than we think of our boat as carrying.
+That’s over a third less fuel than we think of our boat as carrying and hence over a third less range.
 And that makes a HUGE difference as far as how often we need to check the actual fuel level (our tank gauges are notoriously inaccurate), when we need to fill from our jerry cans and how often we have to buy more fuel.

 Now everyone’s tanks are configured differently, so our numbers are likely to be different from yours as far as how far we can fill the tank and how much we can really use.
 For example, we were told that our Tayana had a 100-gallon tank, but we’d overflow the tank vent at 90 . . . so we learned to stop filling about an inch below that (we measured the level with a stick), which was about 85 gallons.
 And since that tank was an inverted pyramid shape, we only “lost” about two gallons at the bottom.
 So 83 usable gallons out of a supposed 100.

 It’s easy to forget that you can’t completely empty a tank and think that you have the full amount of fuel that your gauge (or stick) shows.
 To remind us that we don’t, we put a note right on our measuring stick and also one in both our trip log and fuel log reminding us what level not to go below.

 IN A PINCH